 With growing concern from investors about environmental risks, auditors have also increasingly taken on the role of providing sustainability assurance reports, ensuring the reliability of non-financial information about sustainability risks.
 However, while assurance reports are supposed to provide investors with greater confidence, these reports may be no more reliable than the financial audits.

 In October 2020, environmental groups accused APRIL, one of the world’s largest pulp and paper producers, of violating its own deforestation policy by sourcing wood from a company clearing rainforest in Indonesia.
 The report detailed how APRIL had previously sought to reassure stakeholders by commissioning KPMG to produce limited assurance reports on deforestation.
-Yet, none of KPMG’s reports had noted the deforestation that the environmental groups identified with just the concession boundary map and publicly available satellite images, raising serious concerns about the effectiveness of this type of assurance reporting.
+Yet, none of KPMG’s reports had noted the deforestation that the environmental groups had identified using only the concession boundary map and publicly available satellite images, raising serious concerns about the effectiveness of this type of assurance reporting.

 How Auditing and Accounting Whistleblowers Can Report Fraud

 Employees in the auditing and accounting industry face serious challenges to raising the alarm about financial fraud by clients or by their own firms.
 Investigations in the aftermath of the Enron scandal found that retaliation against employees at Arthur Andersen prevented auditors from providing accurate audits.
-After the passage of the Sarbanes-Oxley Act, spurred in part by Enron’s demise, the consulting arms of the Big Four advise on the importance of maintaining proper whistleblower channels.
+After the passage of the Sarbanes-Oxley Act, spurred in part by Enron’s demise, the consulting arms of the Big Four advised on the importance of maintaining proper whistleblower channels.
 However, allegations from former employees suggest that the Big Four do not follow the advice they publicly espouse, and the threat of career-ending retaliation still prevents whistleblowers from successfully blowing the whistle internally.

 Thankfully, U.S. whistleblower laws provide strong external channels for whistleblowers to report fraud to U.S. law enforcement.
 The Dodd-Frank Act allows whistleblowers to confidentially report information about securities fraud.
 Whistleblowers do not need to be U.S. citizens, and the company does not need to be headquartered in the United States.
 Whistleblowers who provide original information to the Securities and Exchange Commission (SEC) that leads to a successful prosecution can receive between 10% and 30% of monetary sanctions that exceed USD$1 million.